whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 As of the 7/21/21 the data exist and we have accessed it, though no analysis has been conducted related to the research plan (including calculation of summary statistics).
 We have designed the reproduction design that is outlined below only making reference to the methodology outlined in the original paper.

+Although the raw data from the original study is not available in an online repository.
+We received COVID-19 incidence rate data from the author and accessed the disability and sociodemographic website from the Census Bureau website.

 ### Data collection and spatial sampling

 The study exclusively uses secondary data sources.

 The published results are based of COVID-19 cases reported at the county-level, this is not a sampled dataset.
-The disability data from the ACS are collected at the county level **(check)**.
+The disability data from the ACS are collected at the county level.
 Details on the data collection can be found [here](https://www.census.gov/topics/health/disability/guidance/data-collection-acs.html) and details on sampling methods can be found [here](https://www.census.gov/programs-surveys/acs/technical-documentation/code-lists.html).

 ## Data description